PrinceZX/PrinceZX/README.md

 - 👋 Hi, I’m Karan Parmar
-- 👀 I’m interested in AI
-- 🌱 I’m currently learning Python, ML and AI
+- Owner A&F and Aazuro
+- CTO at Hn9 Code Craft
+- Entrepreneur and Tech Architect

 <!---